MarcosDY/spiffe-example/dupin/README.md

 At this point, NGINX is serving a sample page that should be accesible at http://localhost.

 Two additional terminals are provided to facilitate the use of this example.
-The `certs` terminal can be used to analyze the stored certificates (e.g. by running openssl commands to inspect the certificates).
-The `nginx-conf` terminal can be used to display and edit NGINX configurations. (**Hint**: try changing the allowed SPIFFE IDs in the `ssl_spiffe_accept` and `proxy_ssl_spiffe_accept` configuration directives :)
+The `nginx-blog-conf` terminal can be used to display and edit NGINX front-end configurations.
+The `nginx-fe-conf` terminal can be used to display and edit NGINX front-end configurations. (**Hint**: try changing the allowed SPIFFE IDs in the `ssl_spiffe_accept` and `proxy_ssl_spiffe_accept` configuration directives :)